CleverCloud/doc.clever-cloud.com/app-configuration.md

 <p>If your project is builded or deployed through Maven, Ant or SBT, you will have to create and add a small configuration file at the root of your project.</p>
 Go to <a href="/app-configuration/cc-conf.html">Deployment configuration</a> in the next part to learn more.
 </div>

+Every applications except PHP must run on the port 8080.